Konx-om-Pax on A/V, Akira, and happy hardcore

 This bright, shiny aesthetic permeates a lot of contemporary ‘avant-garde’ musical culture, and Scholefield’s discussion of self-reflection and self-confidence fits well within a scene increasingly able to positively support minority and emerging artists of all backgrounds.
 Yet when discussing influence it’s not the glossy sheen of contemporary digital culture that comprises the Konx-om-Pax pantheon.
-Instead it’s the bleak, dystopian, and distinctly stylised worlds of cyberpunk and sci-fi which shine through.
+Instead it’s the bleak, dystopian, and distinctly stylised worlds of cyberpunk and sci-fi which dominate.
 Noted examples are Giger’s Necronomicon and Otomo’s Akira, to which Scholefield adds

 ‘Jake and Dinos Chapman, and especially Drexciya because of their unique world building abilities.
 I love the narrative they created and the characters designed by Abdul Haqq.
 You can get lost in the mythos of it all.
 Also Zdzisław Beksiński, who was a Polish surrealist painter; I was looking at his stuff a lot when designing my album art.
 I’ve been involved with a project with Kode 9 and Japanese animator Koji Morimoto and his work has definitely rubbed off on me, especially his film “Robot Carnival”’